majguo/java-on-azure-samples/quarkus/quarkus-on-asa.md

 #### HTTP Request to / failed

 Copy the output and open it in your browser.
-However, the expected home page is not displayed.
+However, the expected home page located in `quarkus-quickstarts/getting-started/src/main/resources/META-INF/resources/index.html` is not displayed.
 Instead, you will see `Internal Server Error`.

 Run the command below to retrieve the log: